behnazkhoshnood/good-cook-ms3/README.md

 The design was inspired by [Materialize](https://materializecss.com/ "Materialize").

 ### **Media**
+- Faviicon used for this project was from [favicon.cc](https://www.favicon.cc/)

-The Icons used for this project was from [Materialize](https://materializecss.com/ "Materialize").
+- The Icons used for this project was from [Materialize](https://materializecss.com/ "Materialize").

 ### **Recipe Images**
 All images used on the page are linked below: